MicrosoftDocs/PowerShell-Docs/dsc/configurations.md

 ## Compiling the configuration

 Before you can enact a configuration, you have to compile it into a MOF document.
-You do this by calling the configuration like you would a PowerShell function.
+You do this by calling the configuration like you would call a PowerShell function.
 The last line of the example containing only the name of the configuration, calls the configuration.

 >**Note:** To call a configuration, the function must be in global scope (as with any other PowerShell function).